shakahl/go-schemaless/README.md

 THANKS

 To Damian Gryski for releasing https://github.com/dgryski/go-shardedkv.
+This code is significantly derived from Damian's excellent work.

 To Booking.com for allowing the release of https://github.com/photosrv/photosrv.